hanselke/kaizen/README.md

-2. fix cell styling
---
-7. Make sure state transitions work
+3. show loading screen for board

 = Cleanup 2 hours max
 1. Make help scrollable
 2. show errors/status as flash
-3. show loading screen for board
 4. fix flash of image
+5. Make sure state transitions work

 How to install and start on the server: